Multi-Dimensional Event Data in Graph Databases: Background

-Process mining relies on querying and aggregating the \emph{directly-follows} relation over events $E$. \textbf{(E6)} Event $e_b$ \emph{directly follows} $e_a$, $e_a \to e_b$ iff there is a trace $\langle \ldots,e_a,e_b,\ldots \rangle$.
-Directly-follows is aggregated over event classes: event class $b$ directly follows event class $a$, $a \to b$ iff there is a trace $\langle \ldots,e_a,e_b,\ldots \rangle$ with $e_a.\mathit{class} = a$ and $e_b.\mathit{class} = b$.
-Nearly all process discovery algorithms create for each event class one activity node~\cite{van2016process} and dependencies between activities are derived from the directly-follows relation between activities~\cite{DBLP:journals/tkde/AugustoCDRMMMS19,DBLP:journals/is/WeerdtBVB12}.
-Model quality improves when the class of an event is determined by behavioral properties such as the set preceding activities~\cite{DBLP:conf/bpm/LuFBA16}.
+{The behavior recorded in a sequential event log can be analyzed by querying and aggregating the \emph{directly-follows} relation over events $E$~\cite{van2016process}. \begin{itemize} \item[E7] \textbf{Directly-follows (events).} Event $e_b$ \emph{directly follows} $e_a$, $e_a \to e_b$ iff there is a trace $\langle \ldots,e_a,e_b,\ldots \rangle$, e.g., $e_7$ directly follows $e_6$ in Tab.~\ref{tab:2_BPIC17ExampleCaseTable}. \item[E8] \textbf{Directly-follows (event classes).} We can aggregate the directly-follows relation over event classes: event class $b$ directly follows event class $a$, $a \to b$ iff there is a trace $\langle \ldots,e_a,e_b,\ldots \rangle$ with $e_a.\mathit{class} = a$ and $e_b.\mathit{class} = b$.
+For example, \emph{Offer Canceled} directly follows \emph{Create Offer} for $e.\mathit{class} = e.\mathit{Activity}$ and $10$ directly follows $12$ for $e.\mathit{class} = e.\mathit{Res}$. \end{itemize}} Nearly all process discovery algorithms create for each event class one activity node~\cite{van2016process}.
+Then dependencies between {activity nodes in the model} can be derived from the directly-follows relation between activities in the event log~\cite{DBLP:journals/tkde/AugustoCDRMMMS19,DBLP:journals/is/WeerdtBVB12}.